Using the Shelley-Godwin Archive

 irse", indicating that "ir" was overwritten with "se."

-For manuscripts that contain writing by more than one author, the main view pane will include the option to isolate the writing of each participant so that the user may study the contributions of each author in greater detail and with more clarity.
+For manuscripts that contain writing by more than one person, the main view pane will include the option to isolate the writing of each participant so that the user may study the contributions of each author in greater detail and with more clarity.
 This function is particularly useful in the Frankenstein manuscripts, where Percy Shelley adds a number of substantive editorial emendations and suggestions to Mary Shelley's rough draft.

 The two images below show how the writing of Mary and Percy are isolated when clicking on an author in the Limit View panel.
 The writing of the selected author appears in red font and that of the other is slightly faded to make it easy for the user to study the contributions of each.
 The first image shows Mary's original draft and revisions, the second shows Percy's subsequent contributions.